glewe/confluence-user-macros/src/add-parent-id-as-label/README.md

 Check it out here:
 [https://www.atlassian.com/software/confluence](https://www.atlassian.com/software/confluence)

-When running Confluence on your own server, it allows you to create so-called "User Macros" that you can insert into your pages to add great features and visuals.
+When running Confluence on your own server, it allows you to create so-called "User Macros" that you can insert into your pages to add features and visuals.

 Read more about Confluence User Macros here:
 [https://confluence.atlassian.com/doc/writing-user-macros-4485.html](https://confluence.atlassian.com/doc/writing-user-macros-4485.html)

 ## Installation in Confluence Server and Data Center

-**Note: User Macros are not available in Confluence Cloud!**
+__Note: User Macros are not available in Confluence Cloud!__

 1. Login as administrator
 1. Got to "General Configuration", then select "User Macros" from the menu on the left